 - Basic DSP for feedback suppression and EQ adjustment.

-- Longer room dimensions.
+- Longer interior space.

 - Dedicated choir area.

-- Requirement for consistent sound coverage.
+- Requirement for even sound coverage.

-- Column loudspeakers or dedicated installation speakers.
+- Column speakers or dedicated installation loudspeakers, with delay speakers if required.

-- Lectern Microphones.
+- Lectern microphone.

 - Choir Microphones.